 The Planning Process

 Steeple Renewables Project would allow for the generation and export of up to 600MW of renewable energy.
-Given this scale, the project qualifies as a Nationally Significant Infrastructure Project (NSIP) and as such will procced through the Development Consent Order (DCO) planning process.
+Given this scale, the project qualifies as a Nationally Significant Infrastructure Project (NSIP) and as such is proceeding through the Development Consent Order (DCO) planning process.

 The DCO process provides a dedicated framework specifically designed to address the complexities associated with large, complex energy projects (as well as other project types).